yetaai/yorm/README.md

 setTimeout(test, 1000)
 ```

-# Run your file and check your database by
+# Run the test and check table data by

 ```sql
 select * from aa;